 The NPPF (para.173) requires that any financial obligations should enable a development to be deliverable and viable.
-The applicant has submitted a financial viability assessment to support their offer of financial contributions for planning gain.
-Contributions would normally be payable for, or have been requested towards, a commuted sum for off-site affordable housing, sustainable welcome packs and acute and community services by the NHS.
-The submitted viability assessment does not support the provision of any financial contributions.
-However, the applicant has made an offer of contributions which will reduce the viability of the scheme.
-The submitted viability assessment and the offer are being appraised by the Council's independent expert whose response will be provided to Planning Committee.
-The applicant proposes to secure the required contributions by provision of a unilateral undertaking which can substitute for a Section 106 agreement.
-It is recognised that the complex nature of the site and the development, involving sensitive and extensive demolition, refurbishment of Listed Buildings, a tight construction site (whilst requiring retention of vehicular access to The Butts properties) awkward levels and many unknown factors, will reduce the potential for the development to provide planning gain.
+Following on-going discussion with the Council's independent viability expert, the applicant has submitted further detailed financial viability information to support their offer of financial contributions for planning gain.
+Contributions would normally be payable for, or have been requested towards, a commuted sum for off-site affordable housing, sustainable welcome packs and acute and community services.
+The submitted viability assessment does not support the provision of any financial contributions, as this would render the scheme unviable.
+However, the applicant has made an offer of \pounds 100,000 as a financial contribution which reduces the financial viability of the scheme.
+The applicant has submitted a unilateral undertaking to secure the contribution, which will be used for the provision of sustainable welcome packs and off-site affordable housing.

+It is recognised that the complex nature of the site and the development, involving sensitive and extensive demolition, refurbishment of Listed Buildings, a tight construction site (whilst requiring retention of vehicular access to The Butts properties) awkward levels and many unknown factors, reduce the potential for the development to provide planning gain.
+The Council's independent expert has advised that the submitted financial case is sound, therefore it is considered that the offer of £100,000, which reduces the viability of the scheme for the developer, represents an acceptable level of contribution.
+This obligation should enable the development to remain deliverable, and would therefore ensure compliance with the NPPF.
+This approach would accord with Policy SC11 and the Affordable Housing SPD.